Skip to content

 Use a lower speed and knead the dough in intervals – maybe two or three short bursts with a few minutes of rest in between.
 Once the dough is smooth and elastic, you’re done, and further kneading may do more harm than good.

-More articles from the Home Baking School
+More articles from the School of Home Baking

 Read more tips on how to get the most out of your dough and homemade sourdough.
 You're guaranteed to take your baking to the next level.